• Skip to primary navigation

 Servings 4 people

-Calories 409 kcal
+Calories 375 kcal

 Ingredients

-• parmesan, to serve, optional
+• fresh parmesan to serve, optional

-• fresh basil, to serve, optional
+• fresh basil to serve, optional

-• olive oil, to serve, optional
+• olive oil to serve, optional

 Instructions